Unifor president Jerry Dias taken into police custody at Regina's Co-op Refinery | CBC News

 We need thousands more <a href="https://twitter.com/hashtag/Unifor?src=hash&ref_src=twsrc%5Etfw">#Unifor</a> members to come to Regina because <a href="https://twitter.com/reginapolice?ref_src=twsrc%5Etfw">@reginapolice</a> have decided to side with <a href="https://twitter.com/CoopFCL?ref_src=twsrc%5Etfw">@CoopFCL</a> <a href="https://t.co/IJPjqGp6BV">https://t.co/IJPjqGp6BV</a>—@JerryPDias

-The union say this amounts to taking away workers' pensions.
+The union says this amounts to taking away workers' pensions.
 The refinery says it is trying to remain competitive.

 "We are going to guarantee you that not one fuel truck is going to leave this facility.
 From now on we're not going anywhere," Scott Doherty, Unifor's lead negotiator and executive assistant to the president, said.

-The refinery said in a statement that the blockades are illegal and that it is exploring legal options.
+The refinery said in a statement that the blockades were illegal and that it is exploring legal options.

 "Unifor continues to use illegal blockades as a bullying tactic and has brought in extra people to help them to it," the statement said.
 "Today's actions by Unifor represent yet another violation of the court injunction."

-Regina police say they are monitoring the situation.
-In a statement, police said they are communicating with both sides to keep the peace and advising motorists to avoid the area of Ninth Avenue N., MacDonald Street and Fleet Street.
+Regina police said they were monitoring the situation.
+In a statement, police said they were communicating with both sides to keep the peace and advising motorists to avoid the area of Ninth Avenue N., MacDonald Street and Fleet Street.

 Dias estimated that about 500 people were brought in from across Canada to Regina and more are expected.
 Dias said the union also plans to increase the boycott of Co-ops across Western Canada if a deal isn't made.